citp/privacy-policy-historical/b/bo/boo/boomerang.com.au.md

 If you choose not to provide personal information to us, we may not be able to provide you with the products and services you require, or a high level of service.

-**Using and Disclosing Personal Information**
+#### Using and Disclosing Personal Information

 We may use your personal information in order to:

   1. verify your identity;
-  2. provide our products and services to you, including our directory listing services and advertising services;
+  2. provide our products and services to you, including our directory listing services, lead generation services and advertising services;
-  3. administer and manage those products and services, including charging, billing and collecting debts;
+  3. administer and manage those products and services, including notifications, charging, billing and collecting debts;
   4. enter into contracts with you;
   5. assist you to subscribe to our products and services;
   6. make changes to your profile;
   7. respond to any queries or feedback you may have;
   8. help us improve our products and services;
+  9. provide relevant marketing information, including promotions or special offers;
-  9. conduct appropriate checks for creditworthiness and for fraud; and
+  10. conduct appropriate checks for creditworthiness and for fraud; and
-  10. prevent and detect any misuse of, or fraudulent activities involving the Website.
+  11. prevent and detect any misuse of, or fraudulent activities involving the Website.